Mjz86/String/README.md

 - my curant issue is that the speed of the algorithms is important and there are many diffrent variations of them,  and they usually involve big tables and need to be up-to-date with the latest Unicode standard,  but also , they need a constexpr path (  without simd) for constexpr support,  and another runtime path ( potentially simd  ) for performance, i will put some links to relevant talks and refrences.

+- particulay  i want to have implementation of the following list, i am certain it will take a long time, and i would  appreciate any help to add these (work both at compile  tine and runtime, have safe checking and unsafe non checked and bounded and unbound output variants , and the input range and output range must be templates for extendablility, and simd would be nice if possible):
+1. conversions from the 3  main encodings to each other (utf-n), and to their opposite endian.
+2. bidirectional  code point iteration.
+3. bidirectional grapheme(="extended grapheme cluster") iteration (with customizable definition of what a  grapheme is).
+4. bidirectional  word iteration (with customizable definition of what a  word is).
+5. bidirectional line iteration (with customizable definition of what a  line is).
+6. all of the  normalization variants.
+7. code point categories.
+8. types that wrapp the string to ensure encoding or normalization invariants.

 # Exception Safety